 Wiring the heater to the load side of the timer or controller will not result in a 2-minute delay if the pump primes quickly enough to activate the heater's water pressure switch.
 If the pump is slow to prime the heater may display an "LO" fault code and will take 2 minutes to automatically restart.
-If the pump has primed, this wait can be avoided by manually clearing the error code via the keypad by changing the mode through the "STANDBY" setting and returning to the initial setting ("SPA" or "POOL").
+If the pump has primed, this wait can be avoided by manually clearing the error code via the keypad by cycling the mode through the STANDBY setting and returning to the initial setting (SPA or POOL).